dpo007/RedditCommentKiller/README.md

 ## 📝 License

 Not specified (yet).
 If you want, tell me what license you prefer (MIT/Apache-2.0/GPL-3.0/etc.) and I can add it.

+---

+## 🕶️ Epilogue

+> "No rules are broken.
+No alarms are triggered.
+Things simply… disappear."